Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **IEEE 802.1X** : standard protocol for NAC providing an authentication mechanism for devices to attach to a LAN/WLAN.
   - the **supplicant** is the external machine trying to access the network
-  - the **authenticator** (switch or AP) is the link between clients and the network, communicating with the auth server.
+  - the **authenticator** (switch, AP, VPN concentrator) is the link between clients and the network, communicating with the auth server.
   - the **auth server** is the trusted server in the network that can respond to network access requests, it is a AAA server (RADIUS for example)